SAP-samples/teched2022-XP262/exercises/ex0/README.md

     Here, for example, you get an overview of the applications that have been deployed in this Cloud Foundry space.
 There is an application for each participant that is only intended for the respective participant.
 Each app has its own front end with its own URL (SAP Fiori Elements application), its own backend (CAP application) and its own HDI container in SAP HANA Cloud.
 The only thing you share with all participants is the SAP S/4HANA system, even if you have been given your very own user for it.
 But more about that later.
 ## Summary

 Now that you have tested both required accounts, you should be well equipped to see the extension application in action.
-In the next step, you'll see how SAP Event Mesh connects SAP S/4HANA and SAP BTP.
+In the next step, you'll get to know the SAP BTP artefacts that your insctructors have already deployed for each student.
 Continue to - [Exercise 1 - Exercise 1](../ex1/README.md)